-Clark was appointed Executive Vice-President and in 2011 he was appointed President of The Jim Pattison Group.
-In that capacity, he has corporate responsibility for Pattison Sign, Canadian Fishing Company, Jim Pattison Lease, Ripley Entertainment, Guinness World Book and News Group North America.
+Mr. Clark is the President and a Director of The Jim Pattison Group and a member of the Board of Directors of Sun-Rype Products Ltd. In the capacity of President of the Jim Pattison Group, Mr. Clark has corporate responsibility for Pattison Sign, Canadian Fishing Company, Overwaitea Food Group, Ocean Brands, Jim Pattison Lease, Ripley Entertainment, Guinness World Book and News Group North America.
 Prior to 2001, Mr. Clark served as Premier of British Columbia from February 1996 to August 1999.
 He was Minister of Finance and Corporate Relations from November 1991 to September 1993 and Minister of Employment and Investment from September 1993 until February 1996.
 Mr. Clark was first elected to the Legislative Assembly of British Columbia in 1986 to represent the constituency of Vancouver-East.
 In the 1991 and 1996 general elections, he was re-elected to represent the constituency of Vancouver-Kingsway.
 Mr. Clark holds a Bachelor of Arts degree from Simon Fraser University and a Master's Degree in Community and Regional Planning from the University of British Columbia.

-Mr. Clark is a member of the Company's Environmental, Health and Safety and Pension Committees.

-Ronald L. Cliff, C.M., F.C.A., of West Vancouver, British Columbia, Shareholdings Canada, has served on the Board of the Company since 1983.
+Other public company board/committee memberships in the past five years:

+- Business Development Bank of Canada (2005 present) - Sun-Rype Products Ltd. (2008 present)

+Ronald L. Cliff, C.M., FCA

+West Vancouver, British Columbia Canada

+- Business management

+- Financial

+- Governance

+- · Risk Management

-Common Shares Mr. Cliff is Chairman of the Board of Directors of the Company and of the Company's principal subsidiary, Canadian Forest Products Ltd. ("CFP") and a Director and Chairman of Canfor Pulp.
+Mr. Cliff is Co-Chairman of the Board of Directors of the Company and of the Company's principal subsidiary, Canadian Forest Products Ltd. ("CFP") and a Director and Co-Chairman of Canfor Pulp.
 Mr. Cliff is Chairman of Heathcliff Properties Ltd. He is also President of the Heathcliff Foundation.

-Mr. Cliff was Chairman and a Director of BC Gas Inc. (now Terasen Inc.) from 1972 to 2002.
-He also served as a Director of the Royal Bank of Canada and was a Director and Chairman of Southam Inc. Mr. Cliff is a

-Trustee and Chairman Emeritus of the Vancouver Police Foundation; a former Trustee of the Vancouver General Hospital and University of British Columbia Hospital Foundation and the Chairman of the Vancouver Symphony Foundation.
+Mr. Cliff was Chairman and a Director of BC Gas Inc. (now FortisBC Inc.) from 1972 to 2002.
+He also served as a Director of the Royal Bank of Canada and was a Director and Chairman of Southam Inc. Mr. Cliff is a Trustee and Chairman Emeritus of the Vancouver Police Foundation; a former Trustee of the Vancouver General Hospital and University of British Columbia Hospital Foundation and the Chairman of the Vancouver Symphony Foundation.
 Mr. Cliff received his Commerce Degree from the University of British Columbia and qualified as a Chartered Accountant in 1954 and was elected a Fellow of the Institute of Chartered Accountants of British Columbia in 1994.

+Other public company board/committee memberships in the past five years:

+• Canfor Pulp Products Inc. (2010 - present)

+Michael J. Korenberg

+West Vancouver, British Columbia Canada

+- Business management

+- Financial

+- Operations

+- Legal/regulatory

+- Risk management

-Mr. Cliff is a member of the Company's Audit and Corporate Governance Committees.
+Mr. Korenberg is Co-Chairman of the Board of Directors of the Company and of the Company's principal subsidiary, CFP and a Director and Co-Chairman of Canfor Pulp.

-Michael J. Korenberg of West Vancouver, British Columbia, Canada, has Shareholdings served on the Board of the Company since 2003.

 Mr. Korenberg is the Deputy Chairman & Managing Director of The Jim Pattison Group, a diversified group of companies.
-He was previously the Vice Chairman of The Jim Pattison Group.

-Mr. Korenberg is a Director of Jim Pattison Group Inc. (and its affiliates), Sun-Rype Products Ltd., Westshore Terminals Investment Corporation and Westshore Terminals Ltd. He is an adjunct professor, Faculty of Law,

-University of British Columbia, a member of the Dean's Advisory Committee for the National Centre for Business Law and a member of the Law Societies of Upper Canada (Ontario) and British Columbia.
+Mr. Korenberg is also a Director of Jim Pattison Group Inc. (and its affiliates), Sun-Rype Products Ltd., Westshore Terminals Investment Corporation and Westshore Terminals Ltd. He is an adjunct professor, Faculty of Law, University of British Columbia, a member of the Dean's Advisory Committee for the National Centre for Business Law and a member of the Law Societies of Upper Canada (Ontario) and British Columbia.

-Mr. Korenberg chairs the Company's Joint Capital Expenditure Committee and is a member of the Audit and Pension Committees.
+Other public company board/committee memberships in the past five years:

+- Canfor Pulp Products Inc. (2011 present)

+- Sun-Rype Products Ltd. (2008 present)

+- Westshore Terminals Investment Corporation and Westshore Terminals Ltd. (2001 present)

-James A. Pattison, O.C., O.B.C., of West Vancouver, British Columbia, Canada, has served on the Board of the Company since 2003.
+James A. Pattison, O.C., O.B.C.
+West Vancouver, British Columbia Canada